At a glance

 Installing window films can be another cost effective option for reducing solar heat gain through existing windows.
 Some window films can halve the overall amount of solar energy passing through the window.

-Your Home Technical Manual has more information about the many different types of glazing and films.
+Your Home has more information about the many different types of glazing.

 Install energy-efficient window frames

 Look for the WERS (Window Energy Rating Scheme) label on products when installing windows.

 The Heating Star rating shows how well the windows keep heat in.
 The Cooling Star rating shows how well they stop the heat from entering.
 Some doors and skylights also have a WERS rating.
 A 5-star rating is the maximum, and a sign of the best performance.

 Depending on your climate, you may choose to focus more on heating or cooling, although in most climates you really want to focus on both to maximise year-round comfort.